Saint Basil's Cathedral: 1947 to present

-In the first years after World War II renovators restored the historical ground-floor arcades and pillars that supported the first-floor platform, cleared up vaulted and caissoned ceilings in the galleries, and removed "unhistoric" 19th-century oil paint murals inside the churches.
+In the first years after World War II, renovators restored the historical ground-floor arcades and pillars that supported the first-floor platform, cleared up vaulted and caissoned ceilings in the galleries, and removed "unhistoric" 19th-century oil paint murals inside the churches.
 Another round of repairs, led by Nikolay Sobolev in 1954–1955, restored original paint imitating brickwork, and allowed restorers to dig inside old masonry, revealing the wooden frame inside it.
-In the 1960s, the tin roofing of the domes was replaced with copper.
+In the 1960s, the tin roofing of the domes were replaced with copper.

 The last round of renovation was completed in September 2008 with the opening of the restored sanctuary of St. Alexander Svirsky.
 The building is still partly in use today as a museum and, since 1991, is occasionally used for services by the Russian Orthodox Church.
-Since 1997 Orthodox Christian services have been held regularly.
-Nowadays every Sunday at Saint Basil's church there is a divine liturgy at 10 a.m. with an Akathist to Saint Basil.
+Since 1997, Orthodox Christian services have been held regularly.
+Nowadays, every Sunday at Saint Basil's church, there is a divine liturgy at 10 a.m. with an Akathist to Saint Basil.